alphagov/govuk-design-system/src/styles/colour/index.md

   {% endfor %}
   </tbody>
 </table>
+-->

 ## GOV.UK web palette

-The GOV.UK web palette follows the [GOV.UK brand guidelines](https://www.gov.uk/government/publications/govuk-brand-guidelines).
+The GOV.UK web palette works as part of the [GOV.UK brand guidelines](https://www.gov.uk/government/publications/govuk-brand-guidelines).
 Use these colours for supporting elements in your service like illustrations, or in custom components where appropriate.

 The web palette includes:

 - primary colours
-- tints: lighter variants of each colour
+- tints – lighter variants of each colour
-- shades: darker variants of each colour
+- shades – darker variants of each colour

 ### Add colours using using `govuk-colour`

-Reference primary colours from the palette directly using the `govuk-colour` function.
+You can access the full web palette, and all its available colours, using the `govuk-colour` function.

+By default, the function will return the ‘primary’ variant of each colour.

-For example: `color: govuk-colour("blue")`
+For example: `govuk-colour("blue")` will return ‘Primary blue’ ` #1d70b8`.

-Reference tints and shades using the `$variant` option.
+Access tints and shades of colour groups using the `$variant` option.

-For example: `govuk-colour(‘red’, $variant: ‘tint-25’)` or `govuk-colour(‘green’, $variant: ‘shade-50’)`
+For example:

+- `govuk-colour(‘red’, $variant: ‘tint-25’)` will return ‘Red tint 25%’, which is a variant of red with a tint of 25%
+- ` govuk-colour(‘blue’, $variant: ‘shade-50’)` will return ‘Blue shade 50%’, which is a variant of blue with a shade of 50%

 Most colours include these variants:

-- tints at 25%, 50%, 80% and 95%
+- tints at 25% (`tint-25`), 50% (`tint-50`), 80% (`tint-80`) and 95% (`tint-95`)
-- shades at 25% and 50%
+- shades at 25% (`shade-25`) and 50% (`shade-50`)

-Black, white and brown have fewer tints and shades.
+Black includes a ‘Primary black', with tints to show grey.
+White has no variants.

-See [\_colours-palette.scss](https://github.com/alphagov/govuk-frontend/blob/main/packages/govuk-frontend/src/govuk/settings/_colours-palette.scss) for colour values and their tints and shades.
+See the [\_colours-palette.scss](https://github.com/alphagov/govuk-frontend/blob/main/packages/govuk-frontend/src/govuk/settings/_colours-palette.scss) file for the full list of colour values and their tints and shades.

-### When to use the GOV.UK web palette

-In [February 2026], we changed the purpose of the `govuk-colour` function for use with the GOV.UK web palette.
-Previously, the function used a more generalised set of common colours.

-If you already use the `govuk-colour` function, the GOV.UK web palette colours will now apply automatically.

-Read the [GOV.UK Frontend v6.0 release notes](https://github.com/alphagov/govuk-frontend/releases/tag/v6.0.0) for more guidance on what’s changed, and what you need to do if your service used the `govuk-colour` function in any earlier versions.

-You should no longer use the `govuk-colour` function, the GOV.UK web palette and its colours:

-- if your product or service is not part of the GOV.UK proposition
-- for any other purpose

 ### Colour palette for charts